kalenwallin/hudl-take-home-test/readme.md

 ## Lessons Learned

-I picked up several best practices and troubleshooting tips through hands-on experience.
+I picked up several best practices and troubleshooting tips through this hands-on experience.

-While structuring the project, I realized it's critical to set up a good .gitignore for test code.
-I excluded logs, reports, temp files, and the webdriver binary.
-This kept the repository history clean and repo size low.
+While structuring the project, I found it critical to set up a good `.gitignore` for test code.
+I excluded logs, reports, temp files, and the web driver binary.
+This kept the repository history clean and size low.

-On the coding side, I leveraged explicit WebDriverWait instead of sleep to synchronize with elements appearing on the page.
-This takes the guesswork out of waiting.
+On the coding side, I leveraged explicit `WebDriverWait` instead of `sleep` to synchronize with elements appearing on the page.
+This took the guesswork out of waiting.

 Additionally, I implemented robust exception handling and raising using try/except blocks and custom exceptions.
-This allowed me to catch flaky tests during the development stage when I thought I had the correct implementation.
+This allowed me to catch flaky tests during the development stage, especially when I thought I had the correct implementation.

 Overall, through hands-on work, I learned techniques for best practices, synchronization, and error handling.
-Let me know if you need me to elaborate on any specific lessons from working on the automation project!
+Let me know if you need me to elaborate on any specific lessons from working on this take-home test!

 ---